Visiting Canyonlands National Park in May

 Canyonlands National Park is an International Dark Sky Park because of its remote location, accessibility, altitude and clear skies.
 That’s why it’s one of the best places for stargazing!

 Canyonlands is a popular destination for astrophotographers so you won’t be alone in the park at night.
+Be sure to use a headlamp with red light so you don’t disturb others trying to enjoy the night sky!

-Off-Roading at Canyonlands in May
+Off-Roading in May at Canyonlands

 If you’ve got the right vehicle, and up for an adventure, then check out the Shafer Trail!
 It’s a challenging, unpaved backcountry road in Island in the Sky that connects to Moab.